-We honour the men and women who were enslaved during the dark times of our history.
-It is important to recognise this part of our church founding and that we stand as we are today because of the sacrifices forced upon them.
-We repent of our communal sins of racism and white supremacy and honour their legacy, lives, and those of their descendants in our church and all of Staten Island.
-We continue to seek justice for all people and affirm that Black lives are and have always been worthy of respect, dignity, and honour as God’s own children.
+We honor the men and women who were enslaved during the dark times of our history.
+It is important to recognize this part of our church founding and that we stand as we are today because of the sacrifices forced upon them.
+We repent of our communal sins of racism and white supremacy and honor their legacy, lives and those of their descendants in our church and all of Staten Island.
+We continue to seek justice for all people and affirm that Black lives are and have always been worthy of respect, dignity and honor as God's own children.

 The Rev. Richard Moore, then rector of St Andrew’s and later Bishop of Virginia, officiated at services at the chapel Sunday afternoons, excepting from December to April when services were held every other Sunday.
 In the 1850’s the Rev. Robert Travis, assistant to the Rev. David Moore, took over most of the responsibility of the chapel.

 With the death of David Moore, controversy arose over who would succeed him and just what the relationship would be between the parish and its chapel.
 The contentiousness led to the chapel closing for three years from 1866 until May of 1869 when the Church of the Ascension became incorporated and received the deed to the property from the Church of St Andrew.
 Just what the controversy was remains unknown since the vestry records of St. Andrew’s for those years have been lost.

 The Rev. Theodore Irving, nephew and former secretary to the author Washington Irving, who had previously served at St. Andrew’s returned to Staten Island as rector of Ascension.
 Irving was a scholar and would later teach at what is today known as City College of New York.
 Due to family obligations, he resigned in 1872, and was succeeded by the Rev. James S. Bush of San Francisco.
 The Rev. Bush was the great-grandfather and great-great-grandfather of former Presidents George H.W.
 Bush and George W. Bush.